ionos-cloud/crossplane-provider-ionoscloud/README.md

 If the images have a specific version, other than `latest`, this can be set via `make e2e VERSION=v0.x.x`.

-Daily workflows with all end-to-end integration tests are running using Github Actions.
+Daily workflows with all end-to-end integration tests are running using GitHub Actions.
 You can check their status [here](https://github.com/ionos-cloud/crossplane-provider-ionoscloud/actions/workflows/ci-daily.yml).

 ## Releases